-WOMEN'S SOFTBALL TEAM: Bishop State Community College offers softball for women as one of its intercollegiate sports.
-The softball team is a member of the Southern Division of the Alabama Junior and Community College Conference.
-All home games are played at the softball complex located on the Southwest Campus.
+Women's Volleyball: Bishop State Community College offers Women's Volleyball as one of its intercollegiate sports.
+The Golf team is a member of the Alabama Community College Conference.

 Intercollegiate Athletics: Drug Testing of Student Athletes

 Participation in intercollegiate athletics is one of the privileges afforded as an extracurricular activity to students enrolled in the institutions of The Alabama Community College System.
 The Alabama Community College System wishes to ensure that the health and safety of student athletes are not compromised and that student athletes are discouraged from the use and abuse of illegal drugs.
 Therefore, it is the policy of the Alabama Community College System that students participating in intercollegiate athletics submit to urinalysis drug testing at regular and random intervals, both announced and unannounced.
 This policy only authorizes drug testing of students who voluntarily choose to participate in intercollegiate athletics of The Alabama Community College System; however, drug testing is mandatory for student athletes.